Academy Award for Best Original Song: Performances at the awards ceremony

 In 1985, Phil Collins was passed over to perform his nominated composition "Against All Odds (Take a Look at Me Now)".
 According to representatives of both Collins' record company and Columbia Pictures, this was because the producers of the telecast were not familiar with his work.
 Ann Reinking performed the song instead, with Collins sitting in the audience.

 At the 80th Academy Awards, "That's How You Know" from the film Enchanted was performed by Kristin Chenoweth, rather than the film's star, Amy Adams.
 However, Adams performed "Happy Working Song", which was nominated from the same film.

 In 2009, Peter Gabriel, who was originally scheduled to perform his nominated song "Down to Earth" during the live broadcast, declined to perform after learning that he would be allowed to sing only 65 seconds of the song during the ceremony's Best Original Song nominee performance medley.
 Gabriel still attended the ceremony, with John Legend performing the song in his place, backed by the Soweto Gospel Choir.

 The 84th Academy Awards did not feature performances from either nominated song ("Man or Muppet" from The Muppets or "Real in Rio" from Rio).
 No reason for this was given by Oscar producers.
 This was only the third time that Best Original Song nominees were not performed (the others were in 1989 and 2010).
-At the 85th Academy Awards, only three of the five nominees were performed, with the eventual winner, the theme from Skyfall, being the only one performed separately on its own as opposed to being part of a musical montage sequence by Adele.
+At the 85th Academy Awards, only three of the five nominees were performed, with the eventual winner, the theme from Skyfall, being the only song performed separately on its own (by Adele) as opposed to being part of a musical montage sequence (the performance followed a tribute to the James Bond movies, including a complete performance of the theme from Goldfinger by Shirley Bassey).
 The 88th Academy Awards also had three of the five nominees performed.
 Anohni, performer and writer of "Manta Ray", one of the two nominated songs cut from the ceremony, boycotted the ceremony for this reason.

 It was originally announced that the 91st Academy Awards would only feature two live performances due to time constraints: "Shallow" from A Star is Born and "All the Stars" from Black Panther.
 However, this decision was reversed days later.

 It was announced soon after that Kendrick Lamar and SZA would no longer perform due to "logistics and timing" issues, making "All the Stars" the only nominee of the four not to be performed live.
 Rapper Eminem's song "Lose Yourself", which won the award in 2003, was the only nominated song not performed at the ceremony that year.
 Eminem later gave a surprise performance of the song at the Oscars in 2020.
 He received a standing ovation following his performance.

-In 2021, performances of the nominees for Best Original Song are shown during the ceremony's pre-show, Oscars: Into the Spotlight.
+In 2021, performances of the nominees for Best Original Song were shown during the ceremony's pre-show, Oscars: Into the Spotlight.
 The live performances returned for the next year's ceremony.

+In 2025, the Academy forwent live performances of the nominated songs.